hansottowirtz/cloudflare-workers-cache/README.md

 Cache any JSON-serializable result from an async function.
 It uses the same API as [`unstable_cache` from Next.js](https://nextjs.org/docs/app/api-reference/functions/unstable_cache).

-- Simple wrapper function over [Cloudflare Workers Cache API](https://developers.cloudflare.com/workers/runtime-apis/cache/#accessing-cache).
+- Simple wrapper function over the [Cloudflare Workers Cache API](https://developers.cloudflare.com/workers/runtime-apis/cache/#accessing-cache).
 - Supports time-based and tag-based cache revalidation.
 - Stores tag revalidation data in a KV store.
 - No need for a Cloudflare Enterprise account for tag revalidation.